zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

 usually take a ``struct device*`` as their first argument.
 This allows the driver API to use information from devicetree to interact with the device hardware.

-Temporary "fixup" files are currently required for devicetree support on most devices.
-These fixup files by default reside in the board and soc directories and are named ``dts_fixup.h``.
-These fixup files map the generated include information to the current driver/source usage.
-They exist for historical reasons; Zephyr is moving away from needing or using these files.

 .. _dt_k6x_example: